Skip to content

 EMI occurs when electromagnetic energy from an external source affects an electrical system.
 The disruption can range anywhere from minor interruptions to severe damage.

-Cell phones can interfere with the sensitive equipment of an airplane.
-That's why the crew asks you to turn them off during takeoffs and landings.
+Cell phones can interfere with the sensitive equipment of an airplane, which is why the crew asks you to turn them off during takeoffs and landings.
+Alternatively, phone static is often caused by EMI due to a nearby, low-flying plane or some other disturbance.

 Loud noises from a microphone are often caused by cell phones communicating with a tower during a call.
-Even something as simple as an electric egg beater can interfere with a radio signal.
+Basically, even something as simple as an electric egg beater can interfere with a radio signal.

 What Is Electromagnetic Energy?

-Electromagnetic energy is energy expressed in waves.
+Electromagnetic energy is radiant energy expressed in waves that travel through space at the speed of light.
 It's everywhere and comes in many forms.

 Each type of energy has a unique use, frequency range, and wavelength.